 Updated for 2021

 tl;dr: you are in your wedding planning process looking for a photographer.
 After you decided on your style, there are still too many out there and you don’t know what to look for.
 Below are six points to consider when hiring your wedding photographer.

 1. Request a full gallery of the real wedding day

+This one is key.
 Be sure that the images you see are on their social profiles are not just set-up shoot images.
 You’ll want to request a REAL wedding gallery from your chosen photographer.
-The gallery will give you a good indication of what your photographer’s style will be like as well as how they deal with differences in light and location (e.g. harsh light and indoor Vs. outdoor).
+The gallery will give you a good indication of what your photographer’s style will be like as well as how they deal with differences in different light and location (e.g. harsh light and indoor Vs. outdoor).